Stewie154/pokedex/README.md

 * Step 5:
 	* Create a form component that gives the user option of which generation of pokemon to choose
+	* Show form component on page load, user to submit and then display pokemon list
 	* Show form on filter icon click
 	* Get form functional so the api url accommodates the user's form input and retrieves the correct pokemon